ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 DSAEK Corneal Transplant

 DSAEK (Descemet's stripping automated endothelial keratoplasty) is a partial-thickness corneal transplant procedure that involves removing only deteriorated or diseased endothelial corneal layers and replacing them with a partial-thickness donor cornea containing healthy endothelial layer.
 DSAEK corneal transplant is suitable for individuals with abnormalities in only Descemet’s membrane and endothelium (layers 4-5) but a healthy anterior cornea (layers 1-3).
-The ophthalmologist will use anterior air bubble pressurization techniques to push the outermost corneal layers against the inner corneas.
+The ophthalmologist will use anterior air bubble pressurization techniques to push the inner cornea against the outer cornea.
 As the corneal tissue cells gradually merge, the Descemet's membrane and endothelium slowly suck out water from the cloudy cornea, allowing the cornea to become clear, reducing swelling, and restoring clear vision.

 the symptoms of corneal endothelial dysfunction